 You also cannot claim your income protection pay out on the basis of being made redundant - it’s purely for people who are sick or injured and can’t work due to that.
 If you’re made redundant or fired whilst off sick and you’re receiving your income protection payouts, it’s possible that payments will continue but this is laid out in the fine print of your policy and decided on a case-by-case basis.

 The takeaway here is that your income protection insurance policy is what you make it.
 Take time to read through the fine print and make sure you’re making the right decisions for you.
-Contact us here at LifeSearch for advice from experts who genuinely care about helping you find the right option for you.

 A ‘Searcher since 2020, Zuky is a self-confessed ‘book bum’ and has big following for her book blogs and social media accounts.
 She brings her passion for writing and storytelling to helping customers get all of the information they need to Protect themselves and their loved onesSee all articles by Zuky Edgar